Jurassic World Evolution: Gameplay modes

 In the career mode, the player's goal is to develop five-star parks across the fictional islands of the Las Cinco Muertes Archipelago.
-Dr. Ian Malcolm assists players throughout the game.
+Various characters from the Jurassic World franchise assist players throughout the game.
 Players will meet other key figures representing the three branches of the park's development: Entertainment, Security, and Science.
 Each of these characters tries to convince players to develop the park in accordance with their advice.
 They give players "contracts" to complete which include a series of goals and objectives.
 These contracts add narrative to the game, as well as provide rewards and reputation in their respective domains.
 Players are advised to keep a close eye on their reputation within each division.
 If a player's reputation within a division gets too low, that creates a sabotage in the player's park that will need to be attended to immediately.
 For instance, the park's power could be shut down allowing dinosaurs to break out, or a disease could be introduced to infect them.
 These divisions all feed into the parks' ratings.
 The five islands, each with different characteristics and challenges, will gradually unlock with sufficient positive park ratings.

 Isla Nublar — the island featured in Jurassic Park, Jurassic World, and Jurassic World: Fallen Kingdom — is the setting for a sandbox mode that is separate from the game's career mode.
 The sandbox mode is unlocked once a four-star park rating is achieved on Isla Matanceros, the starting island.
 Once this is accomplished, everything players have unlocked in career mode, such as building upgrades and dinosaurs, will transfer over to the sandbox; anything locked in career mode remains locked in the sandbox.
 In sandbox mode, players have unlimited funds, and they can set the weather and time of day at their parks.
 Challenge Mode, available in an update after the game's release, involves playing with adjustable levels of difficulty and limited money, in addition to other differences like fees and penalties against players.

 There is a mode available from the main menu, which allows every island to be played in sandbox mode.